anguyen8/XAI-papers/README.md

 * BIM: Towards Quantitative Evaluation of Interpretability Methods with Ground Truth. _Yang et al. 2019_ [pdf](https://arxiv.org/abs/1907.09701)
 * On the (In)fidelity and Sensitivity for Explanations. _Yeh et al. 2019_ [pdf](https://arxiv.org/pdf/1901.09392.pdf)
 * SAM: The Sensitivity of Attribution Methods to Hyperparameters. _Bansal, Agarwal, Nguyen.
 CVPR 2020_ [pdf](http://anhnguyen.me/project/sam/) | [code](https://github.com/anguyen8/sam)
+* The effectiveness of feature attribution methods and its correlation with automatic evaluation scores. _Nguyen, Kim, Nguyen 2021_ [pdf](http://anhnguyen.me/project/feature-attribution-effectiveness/ "On image classification, feature attribution maps are less effective in improving human-AI team compared to a simple nearest-neighbor method.
+The effectiveness of heatmaps also does not correlate with their localization performance.")

 #### NLP
 * Evaluating Explainable AI: Which Algorithmic Explanations Help Users Predict Model Behavior? _Hase & Bansal ACL 2020_ [pdf](https://arxiv.org/pdf/2005.01831.pdf) | [code](https://github.com/peterbhase/InterpretableNLP-ACL2020)